matruby/COMP593-Lab2/README.md

 the following information.
 This dictionary object must be local to the main() function.

-KEY             DATA TYPE   VALUES full_name        str        Your full name (i.e., at least 2 names seperated by a space) student_id       str        Your student ID pizza_toppings   list       Your 3 favourite pizza toppings (use only uppercase letters) movies 		 list	    This list must contain 2 dictionaries that hold inforation
-			    about your 2 favourite movies (use only lowercase lettters)

-			    Each dictionary must have the following keys:
-		 	    . title
-			    . genre

 Step 3 - Add Another Movie to the Data Structure

 Within the main() function, after the data structure is initialized, add one more